sdouglas/biomod/how-join/index.md

 ## Organize your team

-Registration is free.
+Registration is $250.
 Before you register, please read the criteria listed on the [Requirements](/requirements) page.
 All teams are responsible for their own fund raising and travel expenses, so start early.

 ## Submit your registration information